Introduction to Mushroom Cultivation

 What types of mushrooms can be grown with MycoBags?

-MycoBags facilitate controlled cultivation of Psilocybe cubensis and derived varieties, ideal for comparative studies of morphology, genetics, and productivity in regulated educational settings.
+MycoBags facilitate the controlled cultivation of species like Whitebilly, Tidal Wave Ape, and Cascadian Teacher.
+This allows for diversified research on strain-specific characteristics, morphology, genetics, and productivity in regulated educational settings.

 What is the optimal temperature for growing mushrooms in a MycoBag?

-Maintain 23-27°C during colonization and 21-24°C in fruiting, with continuous monitoring to ensure experimental precision.
+Maintain 23-27°C during the colonization phase, and lower it slightly to 21-24°C during fruiting, with continuous monitoring to ensure experimental precision.

 How long does it take for mushroom growth to appear in a MycoBag?

-Primordia emerge in 10-20 days post-colonization, varying according to environmental conditions and selected strain.
+Primordia emerge in 10-20 days post-colonization, varying according to environmental conditions and the selected strain.

 What should be done before using the MycoBag?

-Store in refrigeration (4-8°C) and disinfect externally before inoculation to preserve sterility.
+If you are using a bag that requires manual inoculation, store it in refrigeration (4-8°C) and disinfect it externally before inoculation to preserve sterility.

 Disclaimer: This content is for informational and scientific purposes only.
 MycoBag does not promote or encourage the consumption of mushrooms or regulated substances.
 The information presented here is framed in contexts where research or use is permitted by local legislation.
 We remind you that regulations may vary by country or region, and MycoBag products are intended solely for mycological research and educational purposes.